openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 http(s)://xx.yy.zz.ww:443
 ```

-Your Netatmo App will be configured automatically by the bridge to the endpoint :
+Your Netatmo App will be configured automatically by the bridge to the endpoint:

 ```
 http(s)://xx.yy.zz.ww:443/netatmo